 The price of a tankless water heater depends on the brand, features, and design.
 The most affordable unit costs around $150 to $500, while the most expensive one costs around $3,000 or more.

 Electric models are suitable for homeowners who want to save on operating expenses.
 It is efficient enough to provide the daily needs for hot water.

-There are tankless water heaters that are operated using both natural gas and propane.
+Tankless water heaters are operated using both natural gas and propane.
 A solar-powered tankless water heater is the most expensive one.

-The price of the unit also varies depending on the brand or manufacturer, and the features included in the design.
+The unit price also varies depending on the brand, manufacturer, and features.

-The installation cost is another factor to consider when summing up the cost of tankless water heaters for home or office use.
+The installation cost is another factor to consider when summing up the cost of tankless water heaters for the home or office use.

-It is important to note that installation should be done properly by a professional technician to ensure efficiency.
+It is important to note that a professional technician should appropriately do the installation to ensure efficiency.
 Also, most warranties become void if installation is not professionally done.

 Furthermore, it may cost more to install gas–operated units because it requires a safe ventilation system.
 Good thing the federal state acknowledges the use of renewable energy systems by giving a 30% tax credit.
 Solar water heaters are powered by electricity and tend to be more expensive than gas units.